The South Metro Junior Football League is pleased to confirm Cabrini Emergency will return to support the league for the 2021 season.

 “There’s never been a more important time to ensure the health and safety of our community, and I’d like to thank Cabrini Emergency for playing a key part in this objective.”

 Director of Cabrini Emergency Department Ian Turner, SMJFL Chief Executive Officer Sarah Loh and CEO of Cabrini Australia Sue Williams pictured outside the Cabrini Gandel Wing

 Director of Cabrini Emergency Department Ian Turner outlined the importance of the partnership.

 “2020 showed us the impact of not having sports in place and how this can affect not only the physical health but also the mental health of the community,” he said.

-“I am very proud that Cabrini will be there to support the SMJFL’s players and their families when unexpected injuries occur.
+“I am very proud that Cabrini will be there to support the SMJFL’s players when unexpected injuries occur.
 We will be able to help the league’s players with the initial assessment and management of any injuries and organise any additional specialist care that is needed to help get your players safely back on the ground.”